Gateshead TMD: Steam

+Bowes Bridge, which never had its own shed code, was also a sub-shed of Gateshead and was allocated a pair of N10 0-6-2 tanks for working the sections of the Tanfield Branch level enough not to require rope haulage.
+Despite the absence of tender engines, Bowes Bridge was still equipped with a turntable, allowing the locomotives to always navigate the rope-worked sections with their fireboxes on the downhill side, these being sufficiently steep that running with the firebox on the uphill side would drain water to the front of the boiler and expose the crown sheet to excessive heat.
+The turntable pit and coaling stage are still in existence and visible from passing trains on the Tanfield Railway although the shed itself is long gone, motive power now coming via a connection to the former Bowes Railway/NCB Marley Hill shed a short distance to the south.

-The last of Gateshead's steam allocation left in October 1965, with steam lingering on in a revenue-earning capacity in the north east at Sunderland MPD, a handful of industrial locations and NCB lines for a few years before being phased out altogether (although it never completely disappeared from the region, the Tanfield Railway having reopened as a preservation centre just as the last survivors of the NCB steam fleet were retired).
+The last of Gateshead's steam allocation left in October 1965, with steam lingering on in a revenue-earning capacity in the north east at Sunderland MPD, a handful of industrial locations and NCB lines for a few years before being phased out altogether (although it never completely disappeared from the region, the Tanfield Railway having reopened as a preservation centre just before the last survivors of the NCB steam fleet were retired).

 Diesel

 Diesels on shed included the following: